dpvreony/Vetuviem/README.md

   * Removing the risk of misusing 1 way or 2 way binding
   * Remove the need for the user to think about having to cater for Bind vs BindCommand
 * Offer a structure that allows for more work to be done potentially with Source Generators to reduce reflection.

+## Nuget Packages

+Coming Soon

+## An example

+Currently to write binding logic in the codebehind you have to write something similar to this for a single control

+``
+TODO
+``

+But what if you have a way to simplify logic and offer a way to even make it reusable without all the boilerplate leg work?

+``
+TODO
+``

+## Sponsorship

+TODO

+## Support

+TODO

+## Contribute

+TODO